ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 is to be interpreted as a JSON Pointer {{JSON-POINTER}}
 and is evaluated on the YAML representation graph, walking through alias nodes;
-in particular, the emtpy fragment identifier references the root node.
+in particular, the empty fragment identifier references the root node.
 This syntax can only reference the YAML nodes that are on a path that is made up of nodes interoperable with